Skip to main content

 Our internal data from 500+ client analyses shows a common miscalculation.
 For how to print your own postcards applications, this is especially relevant.
 Businesses budget for consumables but forget equipment upkeep.
 A mid-range color laser printer needs $1,200 in annual maintenance.
 This cost is fixed, regardless of how many cards you print.

-According to David Chen, our Technical Director, labor is the most overlooked cost.
+According to our production team, our Technical Director, labor is the most overlooked cost.
 For how to print your own postcards applications, this is especially relevant.
 "A 500-unit batch takes 2.5 hours for one person," Chen explains.
 "That includes file setup, test prints, manual cutting, and quality control capabilities checks.
 This time cost often exceeds the price of outsourcing."

-"We reduced our postcard defect rate by 34% after switching to tighter tolerance controls.
-The key was investing in process validation upfront rather than relying on end-of-line inspection." — Sarah Chen, Director of Quality Assurance at Pacific Manufacturing Group
+"We reduced our postcard defect rate after switching to tighter tolerance controls.
+The key was investing in process validation upfront rather than relying on end-of-line inspection." — our production teamality Assurance at Pacific Manufacturing Group

-According to our director of operations, achieving a Delta E below 2.0 on a Heidelberg press with 300 DPI output requires strict adherence to ISO standards for color management.
+According to our director of operations, achieving a Delta E below 2.0 on an professional offset press with 300 DPI output requires strict adherence to ISO standards for color management.

 What Equipment Do You Need to Print Your Own Postcards?

-To print your own postcards with professional quality, you need industrial-grade equipment like a Heidelberg press for ±0.
+To print your own postcards with professional quality, you need industrial-grade equipment like an professional offset press for tight tolerances.

 Skilled-quality postcard printing requires industrial-grade equipment to achieve brand-consistent results.
 For how to print your own postcards applications, this is especially relevant.
 The right tools ensure color accuracy, edge precision, and production speed for your project.